garvitvirmani/atlan-garvit/README.md

 **Link to the application:** [Atlan SQL Editor](https://atlan-garvit.vercel.app/)

-This is a web app that allows users to run SQL queries in an online editor and analyze the query results. build on **Next.js** with animations from **framer-motion** and light weight css **tailwind-css**
+Introducing our web app - Run SQL Queries in Your Browser!
+Powered by SQL.js and Monaco editor from Microsoft, you can easily write, execute, and analyze SQL queries.
+Enjoy light or dark mode, save queries, and view your history.
+Built on Next.js with framer-motion animations and lightweight tailwind-css.
+Start exploring your data now!

 ## Data Dump